jasminecao/cis519-tweet-replies/README.md

 Tweet IDs and their corresponding reply sentiment.
 The data is contained in the files `data/test_gold.txt` and `data/train_final_label.txt`.
 The file `tweet-scraper.py` contains code used to scrape these tweets from the Twitter API.
 To use the file, one will need a TwitterAPI key and access token.
+The final labeled source tweets are stored in the file `data/final_tweets_test.txt` and `data/final_tweets_training.txt`.